All Clays & Raw Materials: Page 2

 Soda Ash

 Also know as Sodium Carbonate.
 Used in the preparation of casting slips in combination with Sodium Silicate.
 Also a source of sodium in alkaline glazes.
-Its solubility in water makes it effective as the alkaline glaze constituent of Egyptian Paste.

 from £3.29 inc VAT